chainguard-dev/edu/content/chainguard/platform/custom-idps/custom-idps/index.md

 * Our terms of service can be found at [chainguard.dev/terms-of-service](https://www.chainguard.dev/terms-of-service)
 * Our terms of use can be found at [chainguard.dev/terms-of-use](https://www.chainguard.dev/terms-of-use)
 * Our privacy policy is located at [chainguard.dev/privacy-notice](https://www.chainguard.dev/privacy-notice)
 * You can also add a Chainguard logo icon here to help your users visually identify this integration.
-The icon from the [Chainguard Enforce Console](https://console.enforce.dev/logo512.png) will be suitable for most platforms.
+The icon from the [Chainguard Console](https://console.enforce.dev/logo512.png) will be suitable for most platforms.

 Next, configure your OIDC application as follows: